 Blue Square Premier

 Whilst in Birmingham I sampled the delights of The Wellington, a real ale pub that also served cider.
 I got to try something new, a pint of Bennetts Hill cider, which at 5.8% was a nice relaxer for the onward journey to Telford.
-I got the 13.04 from New Street, but wished that I had allowed myself more time in the pub to sample some of the other ciders.
-Getting to Welington, the nearest station to the ground, just before 2 , I was met my torrential rain, and so decided to take shelter in a nearby cafe.
-Black puddimg and chips was very welcome and good value at just over 2 quid.
-After that it was nearly 2.30 so I made my way to the ground and attempted to sneak in for an under 18 to save me a bit of cash!!
+I got the 13.04 from New Street but wished that I had allowed myself more time in the pub to sample some of the other ciders.
+Getting to Wellington, the nearest station to the ground, just before 2, I was met by torrential rain, and so decided to take shelter in a nearby cafe.
+Black pudding and chips was very welcome and good value at just over 2 quid.
+After that, it was nearly 2.30 so I made my way to the ground and attempted to sneak in for an under 18 to save me a bit of cash!!
 The ploy worked and I got in for a fiver.
 Maybe that was all I deserved to pay as the game was a fairly dull 0-0.
 OK, so there were a few chances for each side, but neither really excelled.
 The Telford keeper Young won man of the match, despite dropping anything and everything.
 His opposite number in the Grimsby goal was much better, looking solid and making a number of good saves.
-The club didn't issue tickets at the turnstiles, and so after the game I managed to grab one of the last few programmes on sale, despite them being "sold out" just about everywhere
+The club didn't issue tickets at the turnstiles, and so after the game, I managed to grab one of the last few programmes on sale, despite them being "sold out" just about everywhere

+The real bonus of the afternoon and the real reason I came, of course, was meeting my mate John and his little brother Thomas.
+Both were cracking lads and their Uncle was a great bloke too.
+After the game, I went to the Cock Hotel for a pint before making my way to the train.
+At this point, everything was going well, I got my train into Birmingham on time and made my way back to my pre-match haunt for another pint.
+I left on time and expected to be getting out of Birmingham by 19.09, with a change at Leamington to get back to Wycombe.
 But this was not to be the case.
 I arrived at Birmingham Snow Hill with no sign of the train on the departure boards.
-Then making my way to Moor Street, the next departure appeared to be 20:45 and needed the toilet, I decided to go to McDonalds for a pony.
+Then making my way to Moor Street, the next departure appeared to be 20:45 and needed the toilet.
 It was whilst on the toilet that I found out that there was actually a 19.45 service.
 But sadly I arrived back at Moor Street and saw it leaving, just as I crossed the bridge to the other platform.
 Even worse, the 20.45 was now cancelled, meaning I had to go back to the pub for another pint.
 I made sure I left in good time to get back for the 21.20 service, arriving just before 9.
 But even this had complications.
-The driver had disappeared on so we had another 55 minute delay while they found a replacement.
+The driver had disappeared on so we had another 55-minute delay while they found a replacement.
 I was seriously brassed off my now, but at least we got moving, just before 22.15.
 I was now tired and was not looking forward to getting up at 5am for work.
 Plus I missed some 1970 nostalgia shows on BBC, plus Match Of The Day.
-Eventually arriving back into Wycombe just before midnight, I still had a 15 minute uphill walk to my car, and arrived home at half midnight.
-Luckily John and co had made it a worthwhile trip, otherwise it would have been a bad day.
+Eventually arriving back into Wycombe just before midnight, I still had a 15-minute uphill walk to my car, and arrived home at half midnight.
+Luckily John and co had made it a worthwhile trip, otherwise, it would have been a bad day.
 I tweeted some choice words to Chiltern Railways, I can tell you!